gulfiliz/gulfiliz.github.io/_posts/2026-01-12-bells-theorem.md

 Their argument was careful, precise, and devastating.

-If quantum mechanics is correct — if entangled particles really do exhibit the correlations it predicts — then either:
+If quantum mechanics is correct, if entangled particles really do exhibit the correlations it predicts, then either:

 (a) there is instantaneous action at a distance,
     violating special relativity, or

-(b) quantum mechanics is incomplete —
+(b) quantum mechanics is incomplete,
     there are hidden variables that determine
     the outcomes of measurements in advance.

 Einstein found (a) unacceptable.
-He called it *spukhafte Fernwirkung* —
+He called it *spukhafte Fernwirkung*,
 "spooky action at a distance."

 He concluded: quantum mechanics is incomplete.